hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 General file explorer options like moving, deleting, modifying and creating files or directories are available as well.
 You can also use this interface to download and upload files to and from your local machine.
 Be aware that this is not recommended for very large files.

 **Good to know:** the standard 'ctrl+s' does not save your edited files on Open OnDemand, but will trigger a save on your local machine.
 Luckily, there is a save button in the upper left corner on the editor page.

-The ``Globus`` button takes you directly to the Globus login page, and upon a successful login to your Globus account (using your KU Leuven credentials), you will land at the same sub-directory from which you clicked on the Globus button.
+The ``Globus`` button takes you directly to the Globus login page, and upon a successful login to your Globus account (using your KU Leuven credentials), you will land on the same sub-directory from which you clicked on the Globus button.
-For more information about Globus, please refer to :ref:`Globus Platform documentation<globus platform>`_.
+For more information about Globus, please refer to our documentation about :ref:`Globus Platform<globus platform>`_.

 Jobs
 ====